-Accordingly, I distribute laws proper, with such improper tion of laws laws as are closely analogous to the proper, under three cap-
+Accordingly, I distribute laws proper, with such improper tion of laws, laws as are closely analogous to the proper, under three capproper, and of such im- ital classes.

 The first comprises the laws (properly so called) which are set by God to his human creatures.